Find Affordable College Courses

 $10,702 Average Tuition & Fees

-Our 2023 rankings named Rhode Island College the best value school in Rhode Island for music students.
-RIC is a medium-sized public school located in the suburb of Providence.
+Our analysis found Rhode Island College to be the best value school for music students who want to pursue a degree in Rhode Island.
+RIC is a medium-sized public school located in the large suburb of Providence.

 The average tuition and fees for an in-state undergraduate at RIC are $10,702 a year.
 After completing their degree, music graduates from RIC carry an average student debtload of $16,274.